-(1)Directly invest in a company in Mainland China.

-(2)Through investing in Market Go Profits Ltd., which then invested in the investee in Mainland China.
+- (1) Directly invest in a company in Mainland China. - (2) Through investing in Market Go Profits Ltd., which then invested in the investee in Mainland China. - (3) Others.

-(3)Others.

-Note 2: In the 'Investment income (loss) recognised by the Company for the year ended December 31, 2019' column:
+Note 2: In the 'Investment income (loss) recognised by the Company for the year ended December 31, 2020' column:

-(1)It should be indicated if the investee was still in the incorporation arrangements and had not yet any profit during this period.

-(2)Indicate the basis for investment income (loss) recognition in the number of one of the following three categories:

-A.The financial statements that are reviewed and attested by international accounting firm which has cooperative relationship with accounting firm in R.O.C.

-B.The financial statements that are reviewed and attested by R.O.C. parent company's CPA.
+- (1) It should be indicated if the investee was still in the incorporation arrangements and had not yet any profit during this period. - (2) Indicate the basis for investment income (loss) recognition in the number of one of the following three categories: - A.The financial statements were audited and attested by international accounting firm which has cooperative relationship with accounting firm in R.O.C. - B.The financial statements were audited and attested by R.O.C. parent company's CPA.

-C.Others - unreviewed financial statements.
+C.Others.